Andrej Kramarić: Leicester City

-1899 Hoffenheim
+TSG Hoffenheim

-On 20 January 2016, Kramarić was loaned to Bundesliga club 1899 Hoffenheim.
+On 20 January 2016, Kramarić was loaned to Bundesliga club TSG Hoffenheim.
 He made his debut against Bayern Munich on 31 January, then scored his first goal in a draw with Werder Bremen, where he also was sent off in the 77th minute for accumulating two yellow cards.
 On 30 April he missed a penalty against Ingolstadt 04, however Hoffenheim won 2–1.
-On 14 MAR 2023, Kramarić signed for 1899 Hoffenheim on a four-year deal for an undisclosed fee.
+On 25 May 2016, Kramarić signed for 1899 Hoffenheim on a four-year deal for an undisclosed fee.

 In his debut season, he was Hoffenheim's 2016–17 season top-scorer with 18 goals (15 league goals).
 On 4 April, Kramarić scored a 21st-minute goal to give Hoffenheim the lead against German champions Bayern Munich, a game which Hoffenheim won 1–0.
 Kramarić was considered one of Hoffenheim's key players in their 2016–17 campaign in which they finished fourth, alongside Niklas Süle, Sandro Wagner, Ádám Szalai, and Sebastian Rudy.

 On 23 October 2018, Kramarić scored a brace in a 3–3 draw against Lyon in the 2018–19 UEFA Champions League, then he managed to score a goal in each match of the return legs, against Lyon, Shakhtar Donetsk and Manchester City.

 On 29 March 2019, after scoring his forty-seventh goal for Hoffenheim in a 4–1 league victory over Bayer Leverkusen, Kramarić became the club's all-time Bundesliga top goalscorer, surpassing Sejad Salihović who scored 46.
 On 28 April, he missed a penalty against VfL Wolfsburg at result 1–0 for Hoffenheim and Wolfsburg turned the match over into a 4–1 victory, which left Hoffenheim four points behind fourth position, the last one which gives a chance to compete in the Champions League.
 It was his second league penalty miss for Hoffenheim, and third in total.

 On 20 June 2020, Kramarić scored in a 4–0 victory over Union Berlin.
 On the last matchday, 27 June, he scored all four goals in a 4–0 away win against second-placed Borussia Dortmund, becoming the first Hoffenheim player to do so in a Bundesliga match.
 He also became the first player to score four against Dortmund away in a single game, surpassing Fritz Walter, Erhard Hofeditz and Gerd Müller who had managed to score three.
 The victory also secured Hoffenheim's sixth place league finish and qualification for the Europa League group stage.